mlatcl/mlfc/slides/diagrams/ml/kmeans_clustering_012.md

-Iteration 10: Update centres to mean of assigned points
+Iteration 5: Update assignments to centres